-The impact of technology is "starting to dictate" what people expect from the aviation industry, Enders stressed: "And we can't ignore that."
+The impact of technology is "starting to dictate" what people expect from the aviation industry, Enders stressed, adding: "We can't ignore that.

-"Our problem is not the market or lack of growth," he said.
-"Our problem is delivery.
-While the world is fighting off an economic downturn [the original equipment manufacturers are] leaking money, left, right and centre on new programmes.
+"Our problem is not the market or lack of growth, our problem is delivery.
+While the world is fighting off an economic downturn [the original equipment manufacturers are] leaking money left, right and centre on new programmes.

 "Our inability to master innovation is undermining the confidence of investors, shareholders and customers."

-While investors appreciated the "minimum change" approach - as demonstrated by the decision to re-engine the Airbus A320 and Boeing 737 - this "cannot be our response forever", said Enders.
+While investors appreciated the "minimum change" approach - as demonstrated by the decision to re-engine the Airbus A320 and Boeing 737 - this "cannot be our response forever", Enders said.

 "If we are too risk-averse, new competitors will overtake us sooner rather than later," he added.
 "And if we take too many risks, we will end up with pretty much the same result.

-"If we want to find the step-change this industry needsthen we need a real overhaul of the way we work.
+"If we want to find the step-change this industry needs, then we need an overhaul of the way we work.
 Not as individual companies, but as an industry."

 Enders said there needed to be a focus on the "right mix" of innovation management, technical knowledge and efficient processes.